Carnagion/dissertation/diss/diss.typ

 === Calculated Take-Off Time Compliance

 // TODO: Maybe word this better
-The CTOT violation cost $c_v (i)$ for a departure $i$ is defined in @ctot-violation-cost, and is equivalent to the following piecewise discontinuous non-linear function given by 0 if it takes off within its CTOT slot and the squared difference between its take-off time $t_i$ and its CTOT slot end time $v_i$ if it misses its CTOT slot:
+The CTOT violation cost $c_v (i)$ for a departure $i$ is defined in @eq:ctot-violation-cost, and is equivalent to the following piecewise discontinuous non-linear function given by 0 if it takes off within its CTOT slot and the squared difference between its take-off time $t_i$ and its CTOT slot end time $v_i$ if it misses its CTOT slot:

 $ c_v (i) = cases(
     &0 &"if" &u_i <= t_i <= v_i,
     &(t_i - v_i)^2 &"if" &t_i > v_i,
 ) $

-== Model <model>
+== Model <section:model>

 A time-indexed formulation is employed in order to linearise the objective function and hence solve the integrated runway and de-icing sequencing problem using 0-1 integer linear programming.